devops329/devops/instruction/deliverable2AutomatedDeploy/deliverable2AutomatedDeploy.md

 GitHub Actions will automatically create an image that shows the state of an Action workflow.
 You can reference the badge in the `README.md` file found in the root of your fork of `jwt-pizza`.

-All you need to do copy the following markdown, paste it in the readme file, replace the account name with your GitHub account name, and commit.
+All you need to do copy the following Markdown, paste it in the README file, replace the account name with your GitHub account name, and commit.

 ```md
 [![CI Pipeline](https://github.com/YOURACCOUNTNAMEHERE/jwt-pizza/actions/workflows/ci.yml/badge.svg)](https://github.com/YOURACCOUNTNAMEHERE/jwt-pizza/actions/workflows/ci.yml)